 According to a new book published in Spain, Sons and Daughters of Great Britain, English people are sexually unadventurous, borderline alcoholics who are in desperate need of a bath.
 Author Alberto Letona’s examination of British culture has stirred up some disgruntlement across the UK with some critics calling his book a collection of stereotypes; others are highly amused by his humorous findings.
 We take a tongue-in-cheek look through Letona’s witty cultural assessment of Great Britain.
 Continue reading

-We will all be enjoying an extra hour of sleep at the weekend as we put the clocks back one hour.
+We will all be losing an hour of sleep on Sunday 25th March as we put the clocks forward one hour.
 That’s right, it’s the start of British summer time!
 This means lighter afternoons and mornings.
 The one fly in the ointment is the missed hour of sleep on the Saturday night during the change over.
-Daylight Saving Time means we have to ‘spring forward fall back’ and change our clocks.
-Of course, some of you will use your extra hour more ‘productively’ than in a glorious whole extra hour of sleep.
-Just make sure you are not one of those people who put their clocks forward one hour by mistake!
+Daylight Saving Time means that most of Europe will ‘spring forward fall back’ as we change our clocks.
+Just make sure you are not one of those people who put their clocks back one hour by mistake!
 Continue reading

 Fruit and veg idioms are more prevalent in the English language than you might think.
 If you know your onions, you might even be able to think of a few veggie idioms right now!
 Food in general is a useful theme in English when you are looking to find that perfect expression to describe a situation in an idiomatic way, in a manner with a bit of flavour.